Syria's army, allies plan offensive against insurgents in Aleppo

 With support from Russian air strikes, which began on Sept.
 30, and help from Lebanon's Hezbollah and Iranian soldiers, the Syrian army is trying to drive insurgents from western areas crucial to Assad's survival, and has recaptured a number of towns in the provinces of Hama and Latakia.

-Russia's two-week-old air campaign has bolstered Assad and left the United States struggling to adjust its military support programme for Assad's opponents.
+Russia's two-week-old air campaign has bolstered Assad and left the United States struggling to adjust its military support program for Assad's opponents.

 The United States and Russia are conducting separate air campaigns in Syria, which they have said are targeting Islamic State.